Homeowner Fall Maintenance – why, when, and how to clean gutters

 Cleaning:

-• Place your ladder in a secure position next to your home where you can comfortably and safely reach the gutters.
+• Position your ladder securely next to your home, allowing you to comfortably and safely reach the gutters.

 • Begin by clearing large debris such as twigs, leaves, and nests by hand.
 Place the debris in the lawn bags for easy disposal later.

-• Then use a trowel or scoop to get any gunk remaining.
-Place in lawn bag for disposal.
+• Then use a trowel or scoop to remove any remaining debris—place in a lawn bag for disposal.

 • Once you have removed all large debris and gunk from a section of the gutter, use the garden hose to flush the gutter length.